davide-dona/probabilistic-suffix-prediction/README.md

 python -m pipelines.generate -c config/<dataset>.yaml -m <path-to-model>
 ```

-`-m`/`--model` points to the checkpoint to generate with, from `best-models/` or `outputs/checkpoints/`.
+`-m`/`--model` points to the model to generate with, from either `best-models/` or `outputs/checkpoints/`.

 The generated suffixes for every prefix of the test split are written to `outputs/generations/<name>/<model>/<timestamp>.parquet`, named after the run the checkpoint carries.

 ### 4. Evaluation